Saurabh Singh (Uttar Pradesh politician)

-Saurabh Singh is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
+Saurabh Singh is an Indian politician and a member of 17th Uttar Pradesh Assembly, Uttar Pradesh of India.
 He represents the Kasta constituency in Lakhimpur district of Uttar Pradesh.

 Political career

 Saurabh Singh contested 17th Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Sunil Kumar Lala from Samajwadi Party with a margin of 24,273 votes.